 Hi Chad.
-I’ve read some of your past articles where you say that performing just 1 set to failure is enough to stimulate maximum muscle growth.
+I’ve read some of your past articles where you say just 1 set to failure is enough to stimulate maximum muscle growth.
 I can’t see myself doing just one set on an exercise.
 I typically do 4 or 5 sets to failure per exercise.
-Even if doing just 1 set was effective, I don’t think mentally I would be able to handle being in the gym for such a short period of time.
+Even if it was effective, I don’t think mentally I would be able to handle being in the gym for such a short period of time.
 Obviously, it works for you, but do you really think that doing just 1 set per exercise is going to work for most people?

 Hi, Adam.
-If I said that performing 1 set to failure is sufficient enough to stimulate maximum muscle growth, I’m going to walk that back and rephrase the statement.
-I do believe that performing 1 set to failure can be enough to stimulate maximum muscle growth.
+If I said performing 1 set to failure is sufficient to stimulate maximum muscle growth, let me rephrase the statement.
+I do believe performing 1 set to failure can stimulate maximum muscle growth.
 The key word here is CAN.
-Meaning the possibility definitely exists… but there’s no universal guarantee.
+In other words, the possibility definitely exists.
+But, there’s no universal guarantee.

-What it boils down to is how efficiently an individual can establish a mind-to-muscle connection that allows him or her to tap into the maximum amount of available muscle fibers, and then generate enough force to manifest an adaptive response which ultimately leads to muscle growth.
+It boils down to how efficiently an individual can establish a mind-to-muscle connection that allows him or her to tap into the maximum amount of available muscle fibers, and then generate enough force to spark an adaptive response which ultimately leads to muscle growth.
 Additionally, pain tolerance is a very important factor in this denominator known as INTENSITY.

 Throughout my career, I’ve met people from all over the spectrum when it comes to training intensity.
 There are some individuals who will terminate a set of curls at the first sign of discomfort, then cry about it for a while before they rush home, gulp down 4 ibuprofen, all while sitting in front of the TV with a container of Haagen-Dazs watching Desperate Housewives.
 (Don’t laugh, I do really know people like this!)

-On the other hand, there are people like myself who exert such an extreme amount of force upon their muscle fibers within just 1 set, any greater degree of intensity would likely rip the muscle right off the bone!
-This is the level of intensity that’s virtually impossible to conjure up on a daily basis because of the stress it places on the various sub-systems in the body.
-This is why I prefer completing weightlifting sessions on non-consecutive days.
+On the other hand, there are people like myself who exert such an extreme amount of force upon their muscle fibers with just 1 set, any greater degree of intensity would likely rip the muscle right off the bone!
+This is the level of intensity that’s virtually impossible to conjure up on a daily basis because of the stress it places on the various subsystems in the body.

 So you have these 2 extremes of training intensity with about 50 million other exceptions in the middle of the spectrum.
 Some people attack the weights like a guppy, while others attack the weights like a great white shark.
 That being said, an individual who attacks the weights like a guppy is NOT going to accomplish much with just 1 set.
 People like this will definitely need to incorporate more sets to stand any chance of triggering even a slight increase in muscle mass.
 Even individuals who operate at an intensity level near the middle of the spectrum would require more overall working sets to manifest any noticeable progress.